-Generally, there are three levels of invasiveness for surgical procedures:
+Generally, there are two levels of invasiveness for surgical procedures:

-Open surgery involves cutting skin and tissues, so that the surgeon has direct access and visibility of the area or organs requiring attention.
+Open surgery, which involves cutting skin and tissues so the surgeon has direct access and visibility of the area or organs requiring attention

 Minimally Invasive Surgical Methods

-A small incision is made in the abdominal wall through which an instrument called a laparoscope is inserted.
-With this method, large pieces of diseased tissue or cancerous or damaged organs can be removed from the body without needing a large incision.
+Laparoscopic surgery: A small incision is made in the abdominal wall through which an instrument called a laparoscope is inserted.
+With this method, large pieces of diseased tissue or cancerous or damaged organs can be removed without needing a large incision.
+Learn more about

-A thin tube with a small camera and a light attached is moved through a surgical opening or body passageway (such as the respiratory tract) to examine the organ or tissue.
-Advances in endoscopic medicine has lead to the development of new endoscopic tools that enable physicians to see, diagnose, and treat numerous conditions.
+Endoscopic surgery: A thin tube with a small camera and a light attached is moved through a surgical opening or body passageway (such as the respiratory tract) to examine the organ or tissue.
+Learn more about

-A small incision is made near the hip to access blood vessels, and a long catheter is slid through an artery.
+Endovascular surgery: A small incision is made near the hip to access blood vessels, and a long catheter is slid through an artery.
 This technique is used to treat problems affecting blood vessels, such as an aneurysm.
 Clogs are treated with a self-adjusting stent or inflatable balloon.
 Learn more about our vascular and endovascular surgery.

-This special form of minimally invasive surgery uses advanced, computer-enhanced technologies, such as the da Vinci surgical system.
-Robot-assisted surgery is associated with improved patient outcomes and less pain, blood loss, scarring and time to recuperate.
+Robotically assisted surgery: A type of minimally invasive surgery that uses advanced, computer-enhanced technologies, such as the da Vinci surgical system.
+It is associated with improved patient outcomes and less pain, blood loss, scarring and time to recuperate.
+Learn more about our

-Read an interview with Dr. Santiago Horgam about NOTES.
+Read an interview with Dr. Santiago Horgan about NOTES.

 At UC San Diego Health, minimally invasive surgical methods are used to treat a wide range of conditions across multiple specialties, including: